cherry15/cc-show/README.md

 I have discovered some limitations of CSS Modules with a dynamic active class so have reverted some of the CSS to regular CSS, there's probably a solution to this but I don't know it yet.
 Normally I would use SCSS for CSS but the create react app doesn't recommend this approach.

 I've put the images into the public folder, something I wouldn't normally do as it would badly affect performance.
 The reason they are there is because I don't know how to import dynamic images yet.
-I've mocked the data /src/mocks/countries-data.ts and the http requests /src/mocks/handlers.ts, this is a guess as to what the backend would return and in orde for it to be more realistic I would have a conversation with one of the backenders to get the correct error response codes and format of the data.
+I've mocked the data /src/mocks/countries-data.ts and the http requests /src/mocks/handlers.ts, this is a guess as to what the backend would return and in order for it to be more realistic I would have a conversation with one of the backenders to get the correct error response codes and format of the data.

 There is still a lot to do, breaking components into smaller components, removing duplication and a lot more tests to write.
-I am proud of some parts of the code whereas other parts could do with a litle TLC...
+I am proud of some parts of the code whereas other parts could do with a little TLC...

 ## Running the App